JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 The way we fix this is with streaming.
 Rather than keep everything in memory all the time, you have the GPU write requests of what data it needs to a buffer, read that back onto the CPU, and then load the requested data from disk into a fixed-size GPU buffer.
 If the GPU no longer needs a piece of data, you mark that section of the buffer as free space, and can write new data to it as new requests come in.

-Typical implementations stream entire LODs at a time, but our goal is to be much more fine-grained.
-We want to stream individual meshlets, not prebuilt LODs (in practice, Nanite streams fixed-size pages of meshlet data, and not individual meshlets).
+Typical implementations of mesh streaming stream discrete LOD levels, but our goal is to be much more fine-grained.
+Keeping with the theme of only paying for the cluster data you need actually need to render the current frame, we want to stream individual meshlets, not whole LOD levels (in practice, Nanite streams fixed-size pages of meshlet data, and not individual meshlets).
 This presents a problem with our current implementation: since all meshlets reference the same set of vertex data, we have no simple way of unloading or loading vertex data for a single meshlet.
 While I'm not going to tackle streaming in Bevy 0.15, in this PR I'll be changing the way we store vertex data to solve this problem and unblock streaming in the future.

 Up until now, each MeshletMesh has had one set of vertex data shared between all meshlets within the mesh.
 Each meshlet has a local index buffer, mapping triangles to meshlet-local vertex IDs, and then a global index buffer mapping meshlet-local vetex IDs to actual vertex data from the mesh.
 E.g. triangle corner X within a meshlet points to vertex ID Y within a meshlet which points to vertex Z within the mesh.